 Going to Machu Picchu?
 Check out my ultimate guide to Machu Picchu

 Reasons to book with Flashpacker Connect versus other companies you will see advertised all over Cusco

 - They only take small groups up, no more than 6 people per trek.

 - You go with well informed and experienced guides.
 Not only could Abel sprint this whole trek, he also educated us on what gives the mountains their colors, and if your a geology junkie or chemistry nerd you definitely will love this part.

 - You leave horribly early, but you wanna know why?
 This place isn’t exactly a secret anymore, it’s by no means crowded and crazy, but the secret’s out..
 You will summit before others get the chance.

 - They are eco-conscious.
 They aren’t going to let you go walk across the mountain that everyone is going to view.
-Sadly, with some of these bigger groups of people we saw coming up later after us, the people aren’t all staying on trail and trying to walk up on the mountain….
-Don’t be like the morons at Yellowstone ruining it for everyone else.
+Sadly, with some of these bigger groups of people we saw coming up later after us, the people aren’t all staying on the trail and trying to walk up on the mountain… Don’t be like the morons at Yellowstone and ruin it for everyone else.

 - Layers!
-Granted it is winter south of the equator right now as I write this…. due to the altitude this area isn’t known for being very warm.
+Granted it is winter south of the equator right now as I write this…. due to the altitude, this area isn’t known for being very warm.
 However, you will warm up as you start moving.
-I went with a t-shirt, long sleeve, hoodie and a insulated shell jacket.
+I went in a t-shirt, long-sleeve, hoodie, and an insulated shell jacket.
 You can strip and add as you need.
 A rain jacket was recommended in case of rain, however, I did not bring mine as my shell jacket was waterproof.